google/WebFundamentals/src/content/en/updates/2017/06/aligning-input-events.md

 {# wf_featured_image: /web/updates/images/generic/timeline.png #}
 {# wf_featured_snippet: Providing a smooth user experience is important for the web.
 Over the past few releases of Chrome we have driven down input latency across these devices. #}

-# Aligning Input Events {: .page-title }
+# Aligned Input Events {: .page-title }

 {% include "web/_shared/contributors/dtapuska.html" %}

 ### TL;DR {: #tldr .hide-from-toc}

-+  Chrome 60 reduces jank by decreasing events, thereby improving the consistency of frame timing.
++  Chrome 60 reduces jank by lowering event frequency, thereby improving the consistency of frame timing.
 +  The getCoalescedEvents() method, introduced in Chrome 58 provides the same wealth of event information you've had all along.